damonallison/notes/edu/coursera/machine-learning/README.md

 #### Putting it Together

-1. Pick a network architecture.
+##### Pick a network architecture.

+Pick a network architecture.
+While the number of input (features) and output (classes) are fixed, we must decide how many hidden layers and neurons per layer to use.

   * How to decide how many hidden units / how many layers?
-    * Input units are fixed (features).
-Output units are fixed (classes).
+    * By default, use single hidden layer.
+    * If you use > 1 hidden layer, use same number of neurons in each hidden layer.
+  * How many neurons in each layer?
-    * Default: single hidden layer.
-If > 1 hidden layer, same number of units in each hidden layer.
-The more hidden units the better.
-More hidden units will be more expensive to compute, but usually better.
-The number of hidden units per layer can relate to the number of features.
-For example, the number of hidden units can be 2 or 3 times the number of input features.
+    * The more nerorns the better.
+More neurons will be more expensive to compute, but usually better.
+    * While not required, the number of neurons per layer should generally relate to the number of features.
+For example, the number of neurons can be 2 or 3 times the number of input features.

+##### Training a neural network

+* Randomly initialize weights.
+* Implement forward prop to get the value of h(x) for any x.
+* Implment cost function.
+* Implement back prop to compute partial derivatives.
+  * Use `for 1 = 1:m` to implement forward / back prop for each training
+    example.
+    * Find activations (forward prop).
+    * Find delta terms (back prop) for each node and overall DELTA.
+  * Compute partial derivative terms (with regularization).
+* Use gradient checking to compare partial derivatives found using back prop.
+* Disable gradient checking.
+* Use gradient descent or `fminunc` with backprop to try and minimize the cost function.

+**Note that the cost function is *NOT* convex.
+It is succeptible to local minimums**